 We develop flow cytometry reference materials to standardise clinical diagnostic assays and harmonise flow cytometric analysis between laboratories.
 Existing flow cytometry reference materials cover the following areas:

 Flow cytometry cross-matching (FCXM) is routinely performed to match donors and recipients of transplants and in transfusion medicine.
 It determines the level of reactive antibodies in patients’ serum directed against donor HLA antigens – usually by using donor lymphocytes as targets.
-The presence of antibodies indicates that the recipient has been sensitised to donor antigens, increasing risk of rejection.
+Presence of antibodies indicates that the recipient has been sensitised to donor antigens, increasing risk of rejection.

 Transfusion-related acute lung injury (TRALI) can cause of illness and death following blood transfusion.
 It results from an immune reaction between the recipient and the transfused blood.
 Antibodies in donor plasma act against the recipient’s white cells and/or endothelial cells leading to leukocytes being trapped in the small blood vessels of the lung and damage to the pulmonary endothelium.
 This results in fluid and inflammatory cells leaking into the lungs.
 The antibodies are normally directed against the recipient’s human leucocyte antigen (HLA) class I, HLA class II or human neutrophil antigens (HNA).

 Our flow cytometry cross-matching (FCXM) reference materials are developed as positive and negative run controls in assays for human leucocyte antigen (HLA) miss-match screening to minimise the risk of Transfusion Related Acute Lung Injury (TRALI).

 Anti-human leukocyte antigen antibodies (negative plasma)

 Anti-human leukocyte antigen antibodies (strong positive plasma)